When Love Addiction and Narcissism Meet

 Avoidant and ambivalent attachment behaviors can significantly decrease the quality of your life, especially when it comes to your interpersonal relationships.
 In fact, the style of our attachment is a key factor in our physical and mental health.
 Here’s how:

-• The relationship with our caregivers will shape our intimate relationships.
+• The relationship with our caregivers will shape our intimate relationships and influence our adult attachment styles

 • Unhealthy attachment can result in difficulties with understanding our emotions.